hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 Philippe Esling and Pranay Manocha and Shinji Watanabe and Zeyu Jin

 You can learn more about the committee [here](hear2021-committee-members).

+## PMLR Journal Editors

+You can learn more about the journal editors [here](pmlr-hear-journal-editors).

 <p></p>
 ## Questions?